-NI Holdings had gross deferred income tax assets of \$8,336 at June 30, 2020 and \$6,294 at December 31, 2019, arising primarily from unearned premiums, loss reserve discounting, and net operating loss carryforwards.
+NI Holdings had gross deferred income tax assets of \$8,852 at September 30, 2020 and \$6,294 at December 31, 2019, arising primarily from unearned premiums, loss reserve discounting, and net operating loss carryforwards.
 A valuation allowance is required to be established for any portion of the deferred income tax asset for which the Company believes it is more likely than not that it will not be realized.
-A valuation allowance of \$594 was maintained at June 30, 2020 and December 31, 2019.
+Valuation allowances of \$948 and \$594 were maintained at September 30, 2020 and December 31, 2019, respectively.
+The increase is attributable to the addition of net operating loss carryforwards from Westminster, a portion of which are not expected to be used.

-NI Holdings had gross deferred income tax liabilities of \$14,423 at June 30, 2020 and \$10,290 at December 31, 2019, arising primarily from DAC, net unrealized capital gains on investments, and intangible assets.
+NI Holdings had gross deferred income tax liabilities of \$15,305 at September 30, 2020 and \$10,290 at December 31, 2019, arising primarily from DAC, net unrealized capital gains on investments, and intangible assets.